AndreaStefanh/TNcontrol/README.md

 - [ ] Add proxy support so ip address doesn't timeout
 - [ ] Add support to a tui interface
+- [ ] Add support for querying past tournaments on vesus and vegaresult